The Amazing Race 9: Contestants

-Eric Sanchez and Danielle Turner returned in The Amazing Race: All-Stars.
+Eric Sanchez and Danielle Turner, now dating long-distance, returned for The Amazing Race: All-Stars.
 Jeremy Ryan also appeared in the closing minutes of the season finale.
+After The Amazing Race: All-Stars, Eric and Danielle announced in an interview that they were no longer dating due to the distance and were now just friends.

 Results

 The following teams are listed with their placements in each leg.
 Placements are listed in finishing order.